Kaveri Online Services Portal

 2. How do I register and log in for the first time?

-Visit the official website, select "Register" and fill in personal details including full name, email ID, and mobile number.
-After verifying your credentials via an OTP (One-Time Password), set a password and accept the user agreement.
-Upon successful registration, you can use your credentials to access all available services.
+Visit the official website, select ‘Register as New User’ and fill in personal details including full name, email ID, and mobile number.
+Enter the CAPTCHA code and click ‘Register’.
+After verifying your credentials via OTP, set a password to complete registration.
+You can then use your credentials to access all available services.

 3. Can I download my Patta and Encumbrance Certificate online?